Not all couples are the same:

 or an incapacitating physical illness.
 She blames

-her husband for being "cold" while claiming to have
+her husband for being "cold", giving her the "silent treatment" while at the same time, claiming to have

 4.)
 The husband is an intelligent, educated person who